- In 2012, Rosario signed with the Mets (see Transactions below).

 Rosario is already a plus defender, but he can improve his efficiency by charging the ball more consistently to reduce hurried throws and errors.
 He slows the game down, makes the routine play look routine, and has the range (70 grade) and arm to make various spectacular plays.

-Amed earns comparisons with Tigers shortstop Jose Iglesias as a potential 70-grade defender on the 20-80 scouting scale.
+Amed earns comparisons with Tigers shortstop Jose Iglesias as a potential 70-grade defender.
 He combines a quick first step and premium range with plus arm strength and a knack for making the tough play.
 (Spring, 2017)

 - His quick feet make him adept at turning the double play.
 He has worked hard on agility and believes he will stick at shortstop long-term.